Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 The other bursa knee locations are:

-Problems usually develop in the bursa when there is muscle tightness or weakness which causes excessive friction on the bursa and can lead to knee bursitis.
+Problems usually develop in the knee bursa when there is muscle tightness or weakness which causes excessive friction on the bursa and can lead to knee bursitis.

 The knee